AbhishekDubey013/Maxxit/PRACTICAL_DEPLOYMENT_GUIDE.md

 ### No Reorganization Needed! ✅

-Your repo already has the perfect Next.js structure.
-Just deploy it to Railway.
+Your repo already has the perfect Next.js structure for Vercel.

 ### Phase 1: Test Locally (5 mins)
 ```bash